ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Step 2: Set Gas Costs

-Set up gas costs.
 In `precompile/params.go` we have `writeGasCostPerSlot` and `readGasCostPerSlot`.
 This is a good starting point for estimating gas costs.

 ```go
 // Gas costs for stateful precompiles